mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * 64x64 pixel 1/32 Scan LED Matrix 'Indoor' Panel (experimental).
 * [FM6126](FM6126A.md) / ICN2038S panels based on [this example](/examples/FM6126Panel) will also work with the correct initialisation.

+## Panel driver chips known to be working well
+* ICND2012
+* RUC7258
+* FM6126A AKA ICN2038S, FM6124 (if specified properly)
 ## Panels Not Supported
 * 1/4, 1/8 Scan LED Matrix Panels are not supported, please use an alternative library if you bought one of these.
 * Panels with a resolution of less than 64x32pixels and/or scan rate != 1/32 or 1/16